 The only means of transport that can save us is a very simple one: the bike.
 Whether you cycle an electric bike, or a shared bike, without any doubt it can be one of the best commuting ways for short-medium distances.

 Still, it presents some drawbacks we can’t ignore: having a personal bike can be expensive and there is the risk to have it stolen depending on the area you work (using a locker can decrease this risk, but can’t completely eliminate it).

 Using a shared bike is a valid alternative, but it could not be immediately available, and it might be slower or, even worse, malfunctioning.
 In the end, you will have already understood: a pair of shoes is all you need.

 Being a work-runner: some tips you need to know

-- If in the morning it is still chilly you can wear a light jacket when start running and then tie around your waist when you feel you are starting sweating.
+- If in the morning it is still chilly you can wear a light jacket when start running and then tie it around your waist when you feel you are starting to sweat.

-- If you have to carry things that are too big to put in your pocket or in your running belt, you can consider using a confortable trail running backpack.
+- If you have to carry things that are too big to put in your pocket or in your running belt, you can consider using a comfortable trail running backpack.

-- If you need to change your clothes aftern running, you can store on your desk the clothes you want to wear on the day before or carry them with a running backpack.
+- If you need to change your clothes after running, you can store on your desk the clothes you want to wear on the day before or carry them with a running backpack.

-- If you chose to run before breakfast, you can still eat a protein bar, a banana, or a sport gel so not to feel too hungry during your run, and then enjoy your well-deserved breakfast once you arrive.
+- If you chose to run before breakfast, you can still eat a protein bar, a banana, or a sports gel so as not to feel too hungry during your run, and then enjoy your well-deserved breakfast once you arrive.

 Ten advantages of running from home to work